 R. Lawrence Van Horn has served as a member of our Board of Directors since September 2020.
 Mr. Van Horn is an entrepreneur, board member, and leading expert and researcher on healthcare management and economics.
 A nontraditional academic, his activity spans business, health policy, and academia.
 His research has appeared in such leading journals as the Journal of Health Economics, Journal of Law and Economics, New England Journal of Medicine, Journal of Public Budgeting and Financial Management, and Harvard Business Review.
 He is an Associate Professor of Economics and Management at the Owen Graduate School of Management at Vanderbilt University.
 He holds courtesy appointments in both the medical and law schools at Vanderbilt.
 He is the founder and Chief Executive Officer of Preverity, Inc. located in Nashville, Tennessee.
-Since its founding, he has served as Governance Committee Chair and a Compensation Committee Member for Quorum Health Corporation (NYSE: QHC) prior to it being taken private.
+Since its founding, he has served as Governance Committee Chair and a Compensation Committee Member for Community Healthcare Trust Incorporated (NYSE: CHCT).
+He served as Compensation Committee Chair and as an Audit Committee Member for Quorum Health Corporation (NYSE: QHC) prior to it being taken private.
 He is the Board Chair for Savida Inc., a private equity-backed opioid treatment company focusing on medication-assisted treatment.
-He is a member of the CEO Council for Council Capital and advisory boards for Harpeth Capital and Council Capital.
+He is a member of the CEO Council Capital and advisory boards for Harpeth Capital and Council Capital.
 He is the Executive Director of Health Affairs and Founder and Director of the Center of Health Care Market Innovation at Vanderbilt University.
 He is also the Co-Director of the Nashville Health Care Council Fellows Program.
-Mr. Van Horn holds a Ph.D. from the University of Pennsylvania's Wharton School, a Master's degree in Public Health, and a Bachelor of Arts from the University of Rochester.
+Mr. Van Horn holds a Ph.D. from the University of Pennsylvania's Wharton School, a Master's degree in Public Health, and Bachelor of Arts from the University of Rochester.
 Mr. Van Horn brings extensive knowledge and research into healthcare industry economics and governance to the Board.
 He also has unique experience with healthcare decision makers and business executives nationwide regarding healthcare policy.